ActiveLearningStudio/ActiveLearningStudio-curriki-elastic/README.md

 ```bash
 docker swarm init --advertise-addr (ip_address)
 ```
-When you run the below command this will read the following three values from the terminal.
+When you run the below command this will read the following 4 values from the terminal.

 Enter The Name of Client/Company: (this could be any name)
 Enter The ES Password: (Password you want to setup for ElastciSeach)
 Enter The ES PORT: (Port you want to setup for ElastciSeach)
+Enter The Replicas in Swarm: (1..20)

 ```bash
 ./deploy_elasticSearch_with_swarm.sh